Fruit Ninja (Series) Accessibility Report

 As all the information is conveyed visually, it can be played without sound with no significant loss of immersion.

-We've documented 2 accessibility features for Difficulty in Fruit Ninja which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Fruit Ninja which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.